Minal meets… Russell Pullan and Albert Chau, Fifth Dimension Chocolates

 As our chocolates do not have a long shelf-life (they do last 8-10 weeks but they are at their best within the first few weeks – we don’t use any artificial preservatives in our products), we encourage the customers to place their orders with us in November.
 But we will ship the product about 2 weeks before Christmas, so they don’t have chocolates that have been sitting around at their home for 4-8 weeks.

 This also helps us to estimate how many of each flavour we need in the run-up to Christmas and to spread out some of the work such as printing the personal messages for our chocolate boxes and the address labels before the December rush.@5DChocolates: Offering a discount to encourage people to pre-order from us helps us manage time and stock.
 No all-nighters for us! #MinalMeets #MarketingTips Click To Tweet

 Minal: I guess getting the pre-orders helps you plan how many hours you have to work to get the orders out.
 What about last-minute orders.
 How do you manage those?

 Albert: In the first few years when we didn’t have some of these forward planning in place, it was a nightmare.
 We would be working till 2-3 am to sort out the orders, and then wake up at 7 am again to make more chocolates!
-The last few years it has become easier but mid-December is still very busy, as we get a lot of orders at that point.
+In the last few years, it has become easier but mid-December is still very busy, as we get a lot of orders at that point.

 We have to be very careful with the inventory especially in the one week before the Christmas ordering deadline.
 If a product stock level is getting very low, we will have to decide whether to make a new batch or change the product to “out of stock” once we have sold out.